Leading Children Through Fearful and Uncertain Situations

-If we are honest, we won’t always have the right answers for the questions children ask, such as questions that stem from fears about God, death, illness and evil.
-Questions about terrorist attacks — those are hard to answer.
+If we are honest, we won’t always have the right answers for the questions children ask, such as questions that stem from fears about God, death, illness, and evil.
+Questions about terrorism, racial and religious tension, and global politics — those are hard to answer.
 So are questions stemming from fear of the unknown; these questions can be incredibly difficult to navigate.
 The answers we want to give are simply not within our control to assure.

 In those moments, we tell the truth — we say things like, “Maybe” and “I don’t know.”
 We avoid empty promises and placating responses.
 We share with them as much information as they are developmentally able to handle, and we offer ourselves.
 We offer them our presence.

 A child’s reaction to fear may seem completely irrational to you; however, they are quite real for your child, and you must respond in ways that validate their feelings.
 You do not have to understand why, you simply must understand that they feel vulnerable and afraid.
 Understanding this, rather than judging the behavior influences the way you respond.

 Help the child feel safe and regain calm by validating both the experience and your presence.
 Avoid trying to make sense of the fear in the moment.
 Simply seek to understand the child’s experience.
 Children who are in a fear state are not in a rational thinking state!
 They cannot be talked out of fear.

 Fear can only be worked through if a child receives a lot of adult support and reassurance: Validate, Listen, and Empathize.

 4. Be Brave